ellipse2v/pytmThreatModeling/README.md

   - JSON export for integration or further analysis.
 - **Visual Diagrams**:
   - DOT, SVG, and HTML diagrams with threat highlights.
+- **Navigable Project Reports**:
+  - Generate a unified, navigable HTML report for complex projects with multiple nested threat models.
+  - Diagrams are interactive, with hover effects (zoom, shadow) on clickable elements.
+  - Fully self-contained and works offline, with all necessary assets (like `svg-pan-zoom.js`) included locally.
 - **Real-time Markdown Editing**: Edit your threat model in Markdown with live diagram preview.
 - **Extensible**: All mappings and calculations are modular and easy to override.
 - **PyTM Compatibility**: Supports PyTM's model structure and can be extended with PyTM's features.